johnshearing/ControlTechniciansTroubleshootingCheckList/README.md

             > Consider that excessively hot oil may slip past seals in cylinders because of reduced viscosity.
             > So finding the source of excessive heat may solve other apparent problems.

-        5. No problem with pump and motor
+        5. Getting Flow: No problem with pump and motor
             1. Check for signal and solenoid problems.
                 > Actuate the valve manually under load by pressing the recessed button on the valve if available.
                 > If this moves the load reliably, then we know that the trouble is the signal or solenoid.
 See the next section [Signal or solenoid is suspect](https://github.com/johnshearing/ControlTechniciansTroubleshootingCheckList/blob/main/README.md#signal-or-solenoid-is-suspect)